Welcome to the Heavyshelf Style Guide

 Bullet points are the go-to way of organizing information into lists.
-They aren’t going to be too common in writing, so it’s important not to overuse them.
-Only use bullet points for single sentences and less.
+They shouldn’t be too common in an article for the sake of flow, so it’s important not to overuse them.
+Try to only use bullet points for single sentences or short phrases.

 Images are a great way to bring life to an article, but they can also be a bit tricky.
 Each article, depending on length, needs 1-4 images (more images for a longer article).
 Space these out like you would subheadings: don’t saturate one portion and leave another without a single picture.

 When uploading images, you must ensure that the image is either a press kit image (just search the title of the game followed by “press kit” and click one of the igdb.com links) or screenshots that you take in game.